Skip to content

 ]

-Two caveats.
-First, asyncio.gather with return_exceptions=True is important — a single failing tool should not crash the entire gather.
-Handle exceptions per-result.
+Two caveats matter.
+First, asyncio.gather with return_exceptions=True is important: a single failing tool should not crash the entire gather.
+I handle exceptions per result.
 Second, not all tool calls are independent.
-If call B depends on the result of call A, sequential is correct.
-The LLM usually models this correctly — it puts dependent calls in separate turns.
-If you see sequential calls in the same turn for tools that should be independent, the issue is usually in the tool descriptions: they aren't clear enough about what each returns.
+If call B depends on the result of call A, sequential execution is correct.
+The LLM may represent this by placing dependent calls in separate turns.
+If I see sequential calls in the same turn for tools that should be independent, I inspect the tool descriptions first.
+They may not be clear enough about what each tool returns.

 4. Loop detection via call fingerprinting

-The infinite tool loop is one of the most common production failures: the model calls the same tool with the same arguments repeatedly, either because it never receives a satisfying result or because it's entered a reasoning loop.
-Left unchecked, this exhausts your token budget and never resolves.
+The infinite tool loop is a production failure I have seen.
+The model calls the same tool with the same arguments repeatedly, either because it never receives a satisfying result or because it has entered a reasoning loop.
+If nothing stops it, the loop exhausts the token budget and still does not resolve the task.

-The fix is a fingerprint check before each tool dispatch:
+I check a fingerprint before each tool dispatch:

 from hashlib import sha256